 We are developing this feature by ourselves, is it interesting to propose a patch ?

-#11 Updated by Jean-Baptiste Barth about 10 years ago
+#11 Updated by Jean-Baptiste Barth over 10 years ago

 I don't think this kind of permission is needed in the core in that form, so you should implement it in a plugin (as suggested by Terence).
 I think it could only be added as a more general feature, such as "allow user management to non administrators".Some general rules for this kind of contribution :

 - provide the patch in the same ticket (you can close the related patch you opened)

 - patches can't be integrated without a complete test coverage (if it's a defect, tests should be "red" before the patches in app/ and lib/)